halfdanrump/talks-i-want-to-give/future-talks.md

 ## Microservices with Terraform
 In this talk I'll share how I've built up the DevOps systems that we use by vuzz.
 We have a lot of services, and each are run through CICD pipelines.

+## Taking Control with Terraform
+In this short talk I'll talk about how I put an entire system running on AWS under terraform management.
+I automated the import process and was able to put the whole system under terraform management in less than two hours.

 ## Less fleshed out ideas

 - Training Wavenet as a denoising auto encoder to create a time strething DSP plugin